This section illustrates how to write a custom storage backend for Irmin using an in-memory store as an example.

 let watch t = W.watch t.w

-The list implementation will get a list of keys in the store:
+The list implementation gets a list of keys in the store:

 let list {t; _} =